qpdf/qpdf/README.md

 * Jay Berkenbilt <ejb@ql.org>
 * Manfred Holger <m.holger@qpdf.org>

-qpdf versions prior to version 13 were also signed using Jay Berkenbilt's GPG key, which has fingerprint `C2C9 6B10 011F E009 E6D1  DF82 8A75 D109 9801 2C7E` and can be found at https://q.ql.org/pubkey.asc or downloaded from a public key server.
-Starting with qpdf 13, releases are signed only using cosign.
+You can also verify qpdf releases using Jay Berkenbilt's GPG key, which has fingerprint `C2C9 6B10 011F E009 E6D1  DF82 8A75 D109 9801 2C7E` and can be found at https://q.ql.org/pubkey.asc or downloaded from a public key server.

 # Copyright, License